 The Evening Standard has a circulation of 900,000 generating 2 million audited readers.
 It is read by more people in the City than the Times Telegraph and FT together.
 Even on a national scale it has the fourth highest print run after the Metro, Daily Mail and The Sun.

 At the time of moving to the freesheet model in 2009, the decision was made to triple circulation in order to double the advertising yield.
 This resulted in a more diverse, younger – average age 36 – and less business orientated readership so business coverage has to reflect this and has a direct impact on some picture and story selection.

-With the arrival of George Osborne as editor last year the paper launched on 12 March its first redesign for years.
+With the arrival of George Osborne as editor for the Evening Standard last year the paper launched on 12 March its first redesign for years.

 The business pages have returned to pink paper.
 They were last on pink pages in 2005 and Jim has been campaigning for their restoration ever since he became City Editor in 2015.
 “I am delighted to be back on pink.
 It helps us stand out more and gives us more kudos and gravitas.”
 The pagination and position towards the back of the paper is still the same although the classifieds that separated them from the Sports has now gone.

 The front page of the business section has been redesigned to look a lot more ‘newsy’, largely because the City Editor’s column is not taking up a big slab of the bottom of the page.
 It now runs on a strip which bleeds over to the next page.

 Jim explained that the strategy behind the redesign was to make the whole paper feel a bit less ‘tabloidy’ in tone and more thoughtful.
 “When we’re fighting against fake news we have decided to make the Standard a bearer of truth and reliability.
 That’s what the designers were trying to get across with this slightly more serious tone.”